-Open the door to additional students if they knock and ask to enter (only if the staff member believes it is safe to do so); Consi derations for non-secure room & Outdoor Situations In a no employ n-secure room (can't be locked and/or the room is in view) the following safety strategies will be yed: Staff/students should position themselves in the most secure and least visible area of the room; If inside of the gymnasium, consider moving students to the equipment room or change room(s) and secure to the extent possible; In washrooms, students/staff should enter the stall, lock the door, and crouch on the toilet seat, out of view; If outdoors, students/ staff should not re-enter the school but instead proceed to the designated alternate site identified in the school safety plan; Students or staff arriving during a lockdown must not enter the school and will proceed to the school's designated alternate site (see school safety plan).
+Call any students from the hallways into the nearest room; п Close and lock the door of the respective rooms (It is recommended that cla pre-locked); ssroom doors be Direct students to the safest location within the room, identified by the lock down sticker; Turn off lights, close blinds, and keep the room as silent as possible; Ц Instruct all students to turn electronic devices to 'silent' mode; Page 20 of 44 believes it is safe to do so); Consi derations for non-secure room & Outdoor Situations In a no on-secure room (can't be locked and/or the room is in view) the following safety strategies will be yed: Staff/students should position themselves in the most secure and least visible area of the room; If inside of the gymnasium, consider moving students to the equipment room or change room(s) and secure to the extent possible; In washrooms, students/staff should enter the stall, lock the door, and crouch on the toilet seat, out of view; If outdoors, students/ staff should not re-enter the school but instead proceed to the designated alternate site identified in the school safety plan; Students or staff arriving during a lockdown must not enter the school and will proceed to the school's designated alternate site (see school safety plan).
 Schoo ol Bells & Fire Alarms Students/staff will ignore school bells during a lockdown; In the event the fire alarm is activated during a lockdown, staff and students will remain in their secured room.
 Students /staff will only evacuate if there is visible evidence of fire.
-Comir ng out of Lockdown When the police have determined the school has been deemed safe to come out of lockdown: Once police officers have stabilized the situation and the threat has been resolved, they will work with the Principal/Vice Principal to conduct a systematic release of the school from lockdown; In the event that the situation that led to the lockdown was determined to have been minor in nature or unsubstantiated, the Principal/Vice Principal, in cooperation with an on-site police representative, may release the lockdown via a PA announcement; During an evacuation of the school, staff and students will be directed to exit their respective rooms with nothing in their hands; Staff and students will not exit the school unless directed by police; Depending on the severity of the event, the lockdown release plan may include parent reunification or a return to the regular school schedule; The Principal/Vice Principal will meet with staff to provide initial information and check staff well-being The Principal/Vice Principal will communicate with local Police and District staff to create clear messaging for debriefing to school community; The Principal/Vice Principal will develop a plan for immediate (and follow-up) support for staff and students and will communicate with parents/guardians; District staff, in consultation with the Principal/Vice Principal, may call a parent/guardian meeting to provide information about the lockdown.
+Comi ng out of Lockdown When the police have determined the school has been deemed safe to come out of lockdown: Once police officers have stabilized the situation and the threat has been resolved, they will work with the Principal/Vice Principal to conduct a systematic release of the school from lockdown; In the event that the situation that led to the lockdown was determined to have been minor in nature or unsubstantiated, the Principal/Vice Principal, in cooperation with an on-site police representative, may release the lockdown via a PA announcement; During an evacuation of the school, staff and students will be directed to exit their respective rooms with nothing in their hands; Staff and students will not exit the school unless directed by police; Depending on the severity of the event, the lockdown release plan may include parent reunification or a return to the regular school schedule; The Principal/Vice Principal will meet with staff to provide initial information and check staff well-being The Principal/Vice Principal will communicate with local Police and District staff to create clear messaging for debriefing to school community; The Principal/Vice Principal will develop a plan for immediate (and follow-up) support for staff and students and will communicate with parents/guardians; District staff, in consultation with the Principal/Vice Principal, may call a parent/guardian meeting to provide information about the lockdown.